awsdocs/amazon-vpc-user-guide/doc_source/vpc-nat-gateway.md

 1. Configure SSH agent forwarding on your local computer, and connect to your bastion host in the public subnet\.
 For more information, see [To configure SSH agent forwarding for Linux or macOS](#ssh-forwarding-linux) or [To configure SSH agent forwarding for Windows \(PuTTY\)](#ssh-forwarding-windows)\.

 1. From your bastion host, connect to your instance in the private subnet, and then test the internet connection from your instance in the private subnet\.
-For more information, see [To test the internet connection](#test-internet-connection)\.
+For more information, see [To test the internet connection](#test-internet-connection)\.<a name="ssh-forwarding-linux"></a>

 **To configure SSH agent forwarding for Linux or macOS**